COMP2281/software-engineering-group24-25-04/TestPlan_Group04.md

 **Test materials used:**
 1. Various office computers and devices connected to the internet and with access to the test environment.

-2. A pre-loaded task dataset with various due dates (covering different user scenarios).
+2. A pre-loaded target dataset with various due dates (covering different user scenarios).

 3. A step-by-step guide for users explaining how to apply the filters.